warncke/immutable-app/README.md

 includes any services that are defined outside of the services directory and required directly elsewhere.

-#### views

-The views directory can be used as an alternative or in addition to the app directory for storing templates.

-Immutable App uses the views directory to store templates such as `list` and `instance` that are generic templates that can be used for any model.

-If a template is specific to one model/controller it is probably better to locate it in the app dir with the model/controller.

 ## Configuration

     var app = immutableApp('my-app')